 Why a new Help Center?
 Here at the UCSF Library, our goal is to make help simple and human-centered.
 That’s why we’re excited to introduce the new and

-The CLE will be upgraded to Moodle 3.6 on June 27, 2019, and we want to share some details on what to expect once the update comes out.
+The CLE was upgraded to Moodle 3.6 on June 27, 2019, and we want to share some details on what to expect.
+The overall theme has been refreshed

 This week’s maker is UCSF MD-PhD student, Karsyn Bailey.
 We caught up with Karsyn in between her research to see what she has been making in the Makers

 By Liz Silva, Graduate Division, and Anneliese Taylor, LibraryPhoto by Will van Wingerden on Unsplash For years, UCSF has been at the forefront of the open science and

 By Kristin Dolan, Research Development Office, and Anneliese Taylor, Library Would you like to know how your research program productivity stacks up against other investigators’ outside of UCSF?

 This week’s maker is Clinical Professor of Laboratory Medicine in the UCSF School of Medicine, Rick “Channing” Rodgers.
 We caught up with Rick during one of his 3D printing reservations to take a closer look at some of the mathematical art prints he’s been making.

 I made three initial experimental prints: Borromean hairpins, a trefoil knot designed by a friend and colleague, and a three-way Trammel of Archimedes.

 Photo by Gabriel Sollmann on Unsplash The University of California announced that it is entering into an agreement with Cambridge University Press that will combine online access to

 NOTE: Deadline has been extended to June 17, 2019.
 Memory Lives On: Documenting the HIV/AIDS Epidemic is an interdisciplinary symposium exploring and reflecting on topics related to archives